Description

 About the Publisher:

-The CGR Publishing Restoration Workshop uses a vast array of computers and digital scanners to restore, preserve, and enhance the classic works of writers and artists from the 19th century.
+The CGR Publishing Restoration Workshop uses a wide array of computers and digital scanners to restore, preserve, and enhance classic works by writers and artists from the 19th century.
 Each new release includes display-quality covers, enlarged covers, and retro fonts.
 Select books include Dante’s Inferno Retro Hell-Bound Edition, Gustave Doré’s London: A Pilgrimage, and more.

 About the writer: